Emotional self-regulation: Neurological

 The development of functional magnetic resonance imaging has allowed for the study of emotion regulation on a biological level.
 Specifically, research over the last decade strongly suggests that there is a neural basis.
 Sufficient evidence has correlated emotion regulation to particular patterns of prefrontal activation.
 These regions include the orbital prefrontal cortex, the ventromedial prefrontal cortex, and the dorsolateral prefrontal cortex.
 Two additional brain structures that have been found to contribute are the amygdala and the anterior cingulate cortex.
 Each of these structures are involved in various facets of emotion regulation and irregularities in one or more regions and/or interconnections among them are affiliated with failures of emotion regulation.
 An implication to these findings is that individual differences in prefrontal activation predict the ability to perform various tasks in aspects of emotion regulation.
+As for the peripheral nervous system, studies showed that while some emotional markers, like electrodermal activity and facial electromyography, decrease during emotion regulation, cardiac activity seem to get higher, reflecting heart efforts allocated to control emotions.

 Sociological

 People intuitively mimic facial expressions; it is a fundamental part of healthy functioning.
 Similarities across cultures in regards to nonverbal communication has prompted the debate that it is in fact a universal language.
 It can be argued that emotion regulation plays a key role in the ability to generate the correct responses in social situations.
 Humans have control over facial expressions both consciously and unconsciously: an intrinsic emotion program is generated as the result of a transaction with the world, which immediately results in an emotional response and usually a facial reaction.
 It is a well documented phenomenon that emotions have an effect on facial expression, but recent research has provided evidence that the opposite may also be true.

 This notion would give rise to the belief that a person may not only control his emotion but in fact influence them as well.
 Emotion regulation focuses on providing the appropriate emotion in the appropriate circumstances.
 Some theories allude to the thought that each emotion serves a specific purpose in coordinating organismic needs with environmental demands (Cole, 1994).
 This skill, although apparent throughout all nationalities, has been shown to vary in successful application at different age groups.
 In experiments done comparing younger and older adults to the same unpleasant stimuli, older adults were able to regulate their emotional reactions in a way that seemed to avoid negative confrontation.
 These findings support the theory that with time people develop a better ability to regulate their emotions.
 This ability found in adults seems to better allow individuals to react in what would be considered a more appropriate manner in some social situations, permitting them to avoid adverse situations that could be seen as detrimental.